mdsimpson42/rse-ai-position-statement/README.md

 2. __Add your signature via a [pull request](https://github.com/Academic-Data-Science-Alliance/rse-ai-position-statement/pulls)__
 3. The signed position statement will be published <strong>by the end of January</strong> and distributed broadly
 </ol>

+## Not sure if you should sign?
+While this position statement specifically discusses the role Research Software Engineer, we know that many in our communities hold other titles (e.g. computational biologist, software developer, application developer, etc.).
+Also note: the position statement was developed with an international focus - RSEs across the globe are impacted by generative AI and we hope the statement speaks to RSEs everywhere.

+_If the position statement rings true for your work role, we would love to see your signature!_